 Enhance bug reports with debug profiles and logging

-You can supply more information about bugs you come across when you provide a sysdiagnose from your device.
-Sysdiagnoses contain logs that include additional information gathered from apps and frameworks that you can submit as part of your bug report.
+Sysdiagnoses can be a crucial part of the bug-solving process.
+They contain logs that include additional information gathered from apps and frameworks that you can submit as part of your bug report.

 That’s where Apple’s Profiles and Logs page comes in: It provides supplemental instructions when reporting an issue with specific frameworks.
-If you think you know which framework is causing the problem, read its bug reporting and logging instructions: You may be able to provide additional information that can help make your report more actionable.
+If you think you know the framework that’s causing your problem, check its bug reporting and logging instructions; you may be able to provide additional information to help make your report more actionable.

 Sometimes, a sysdiagnose is not enough, even with supplemental instruction.
-For those issues, debug profiles help capture specific details within a technology or framework that can aid engineers in diagnosing the problem.
-To install a debug profile, download it to your device and follow the instructions to capture the requested information.
+Debug profiles can help capture specific details about a technology or framework to aid engineers in diagnosing the problem.
+To install a debug profile, download it to your device from the Profiles and Logs page and follow the instructions to capture the requested information.